Property Control FAQs

 What do I need to do to use UNTHSC assets off campus?

-- Complete a Property Custody Receipt listing the assets that will be removed from campus.
+- Complete a Property Custody Receipt (online version) listing the assets that will be removed from campus.
 Assets should not be taken off campus until approval has been given by the department head.
 Changes to the assets listed on the Property Custody Receipt require a renewal.
 Property Custody Receipts do not extend beyond 12 months.

 Who is the Asset Coordinator for my department?